JasonZ-Git/JasonTechnology/index.md

-This file is used for github.io
+# This Page is created by Jason to explore all kind of technologies & record daily thinkings.